 Network Type The network type of the PolarDB cluster.
 The value of this parameter cannot be changed.
 VPC

-The VPC and the VSwitch to which the PolarDB cluster is connected.
-Make sure that the PolarDB cluster and the ECS instance to be connected are deployed in the same VPC.
-Otherwise, the cluster and the ECS instance cannot communicate over the internal network.
-This compromises performance.
+The virtual private cloud (VPC) and the vSwitch to which the PolarDB cluster belongs.
+Make sure that the PolarDB cluster and the ECS instance to be connected are deployed within the same VPC.
+Otherwise, the cluster and the ECS instance cannot communicate over the internal network for optimal performance.
 Compatibility The database engine version of the PolarDB cluster.
 The default version is the same as the engine version of the source RDS instance and cannot be changed.
 Edition The edition of the cluster.
-The value of this parameter can be only Standard (2-16 nodes) (Recommended).
+This parameter is automatically set to Cluster (2-16 Nodes) (Recommended).
 You do not need to specify this parameter.
-Node Specification The node specification of the cluster.
-Select a node specification based on your business needs.
-We recommend that you select a specification that is the same or higher than the specification of the source RDS instance.
-All the nodes in the PolarDB cluster are dedicated nodes.
-The dedicated nodes offer stable and reliable performance.
-For more information, see Specifications and pricing.
+Node Specification The node specifications of the cluster.
+You can specify node specifications based on your business requirements.
+We recommend that you select specifications that are the same as or more advanced than the specifications of the source RDS instance.
+For more information about PolarDB node specifications, see Specifications of compute nodes.
 Nodes The number of nodes to be created in the cluster.
 You do not need to specify this parameter.
-The system automatically creates a read-only node that has the same specification as the primary node.
+The system creates a read-only node of the same specifications as the primary node.
 Storage Cost The storage cost.
 You do not need to specify this parameter.
-You are charged for the used storage space on an hourly basis.
-For more information, see Specifications and pricing.Note You do not need to select a storage capacity when you create a cluster.
-The system automatically scales the storage capacity based on the amount of data to be stored.
+You are charged by hour for the amount of storage space consumed by your data.
+For more information, see Specifications and pricing.Note You do not need to specify the storage capacity when you create a cluster.
+The system scales the storage capacity when the amount of data is increased or decreased.
 Time Zone The time zone of the cluster.
 The default value is UTC+08:00.
-Table Name Case Sensitivity Specifies whether table names are case-sensitive.
-The default value is Not Case-sensitive.
-If table names are case-sensitive in your on-premises database, we recommend that you select Case-sensitive.
-This ensures that you can migrate data in an easy way.Note The value of this parameter cannot be changed after the cluster is created.
+Table Name Case Sensitivity Specifies whether table names of the cluster are case-sensitive.
+The default value is Not Case-sensitive (Default).
+If table names are case-sensitive in your on-premises database, select Case-sensitive to facilitate data migration.Note The value of this parameter cannot be changed after the cluster is created.
 Proceed with caution.
-Release Cluster The backup retention policy that is used after the cluster is deleted or released.
-The default value is Retain Last Automatic Backup (Automatic Backup before Release).
+Release Cluster The backup retention policy that is used when you delete or release the cluster.
+Default value: Retain Last Automatic Backup (Automatic Backup before Release) (Default).
+Valid values:

 - On the Purchase page, confirm the unpaid order and the payment method and click Purchase.